Family Eye Care in Fredericksburg & Culpeper, VA

 During your eye exam, your doctor will ask you questions regarding your full medical history, including your eye health.
 You will also be asked to describe any vision problems you may be experiencing.
 Your eye exam will consist of a variety of eye tests to evaluate your eye health.
 You should plan on spending one to two hours at our office.
 Our doctors will determine the right tests for you based on your medical history and needs, so that we have a thorough and accurate evaluation of your eye health.
 Your eye exam may include any of the following tests:

 - Refraction – fine-tunes your eyewear prescription by showing you a series of lens choices.
 This test helps determine your level of nearsightedness, farsightedness, astigmatism and/or presbyopia.
+(Discussed in more detail below.)

-- Auto refraction – evaluates the way an image is focused on your retina (the back portion of the eye where vision processing takes place) by stabilizing your head on a chin rest while you look at a pinpoint of light or other image.
+- Auto refraction – evaluates the way an image is focused on your retina (the back portion of the eye where vision processing takes place) by stabilizing your head on a chin rest while you look at a pinpoint of light or another image.

 - Cover test – involves covering your eyes one at a time while you focus on a small object at a distance, so that the doctor can observe the movement of the eye.
 This test helps detect strabismus, poor depth perception, and other binocular vision problems.

 - Slit lamp exam – examines the health of your eyes by allowing the doctor to get a highly magnified image of the structures of the eye in order to thoroughly evaluate them for signs of infection or disease.
-As you rest your head on a chin rest, the doctor shines a light at your eye and looks through an ocular microscope to examine each part of the eye, including the front structures (lids, cornea, conjunctiva, iris, etc.) and the inside of the eye (retina, optic nerve, macula, etc).
+As you rest your head on a chin rest, the doctor shines a light at your eye and looks through an ocular microscope to examine each part of the eye, including the front structures (lids, cornea, conjunctiva, iris, etc.) and the inside of the eye (retina, optic nerve, macula, etc.).
 This test helps detect a whole range of eye conditions and diseases, including cataracts, macular degeneration, glaucoma, corneal ulcers, diabetic eye disease and more.

 - Glaucoma intraocular pressure measurement – determines your intraocular pressure.
 The doctor will anesthetize your eye with a yellow/green drop and then manually determine your intraocular pressure by using a blue light instrument near the front of each eye.